WiseCleaner Think Tank

 Step One: Start Control Panel.

-Press Win+R, enter "control" in the pop-up interface.
+Press Win+R, and enter "control" in the pop-up interface.

 Step Two: Click "System and Security".